lambdaphoenix/AdvancementLib/README.md

 # AdvancementLib

-A Java library for Paper plugins to easily register and manage custom or vanilla advancements in Minecraft.
+**AdvancementLib** is a modern, fluent Java library for creating custom advancements in [PaperMC](https://papermc.io/) Minecraft plugins.
-**AdvancementLib** lets you programmatically grant advancements to players based on any Bukkit event and custom condition.
+It lets you easily register and manage advancements that respond to any Bukkit event, using a powerful builder-based API.
 ---

 ## ✨ Features
 - **Register custom triggers:** Listen for any Bukkit event (e.g., block break, entity death, player action) as an advancement trigger.
 - **Custom conditions:** Define your own logic to decide when an advancement should progress or be granted—perfect for unique gameplay challenges.
 - **Support for vanilla & custom advancements:** Grant both built-in Minecraft advancements and your own custom ones.
-- **Progress tracking:** Easily set multi-step advancements (e.g., "break 100 blocks") with automatic progress tracking per player.
+- **Progress tracking:** Easily set multistep advancements (e.g., "break 100 blocks") with automatic progress tracking per player.
 - **Builder API:** Use a fluent builder to configure triggers, conditions, and progress logic.
 - **Custom progress increments:** Determine how much progress each event grants (default is 1, but can be customized).